muratk5n/thirdwave/en/README.md

 sea they tried to invent mechanisms to merely complement their land strength, sometimes in bizarre ways.
-One invention was a huge landing platform bolted in the middle of the ship, plan was to pull it down during ship-to-ship conflict on top of the other ship so your guys can rush over there.
+One invention was a huge landing platform bolted in the middle of the ship, plan was to pull it down during ship-to-ship conflict on top of the other ship so regular legionaires can rush over there and do legionaire shit..
 But the mechanism wasn't designed well it screwed up the balance of the ships, they routinely sank.

 ---